 History for Uganda while it’s third time lucky for Stenson

-Victor Kiplangat made history for Uganda as he won their first ever medal in the marathon at a Commonwealth Games in 2:10:55, even though he did get lost on the course towards the end.
+Victor Kiplangat made history for Uganda as he won their first ever medal in the marathon at a Commonwealth Games in 2:10:55, even though he got lost on the course towards the end.

-The 22-year-old follows in the footsteps of distance running great Joshua Cheptegei who became 5000m and 10,000m Commonwealth champion at Gold Coast 2018.
+The 22-year-old put a lot of his inspiration to Joshua Cheptegei, who became 5000m and 10,000m Commonwealth champion at Gold Coast 2018.

 Kiplangat didn’t break Ian Thompson’s Commonwealth record of 2:09:12 from 1974 but his victory was more than enough to secure him a place in the record books.
 Australia’s Liam Adams had led from the start to 25km and crossed the mark in 1:17:01.
 Afterwards, Kiplangat kicked and wasn’t going to be caught.

-“I believe Uganda is proud of me today, We have been waiting for this,” Kiplangat said.
+“I believe Uganda is proud of me today, we have been waiting for this,” the Ugandan said.
 “We shall keep breaking records.
 As long as we are healthy, everything is possible.
 I’m still young and still growing.
 I believe I can be even better.”

 Tanzania’s Alphonce Felix Simbu clearly loves competing on UK soil and followed up his world bronze marathon medal from London 2017 to claim silver in 2:12:29 while Kenya’s Michael Mugo Githae won bronze.

-Jonny Mellor was the highest placed Brit and finished sixth in a time of 2:15:31.
+Jonny Mellor was the highest placed Brit and finished sixth in 2:15:31.
 He told AW that it was the toughest marathon course he’s ever competed on.